rolling-scopes-school/tasks/epam/async-race.md

 - [ ] **(Up to 35 points)** Discretionary points awarded by the reviewer based on overall code quality, readability

+## 🔄 Evaluation Rules
+- **[@Candidate]** The UI should be deployed to gh-pages, Netlify, or a similar service, and the link should be included in the `README.md`.
+- **[@Reviewer]** You should clone the [server repository](https://github.com/mikhama/async-race-api.git) and keep the server running during the functionality review.
+- **[@Reviewer]** Test task should be evaluated based on both functional and non-functional requirements.
+- **[@Candidate]** Pay close attention to details in the implementation, as bugs and deviations from the requirements can impact your score.
+- **[@Reviewer]** If bugs are found, the following deductions can be applied:
+  - (**-30**) Major bug (implemented functionality works but breaks down after certain manipulations, with unexpected errors in the browser's console).
+  - (**-10**) Minor bug (implemented functionality works but behaves inconsistently after certain manipulations, such as a button not becoming enabled after changing some state, with no errors in the browser's console).
+  - **Note:** If you repeatedly press the "start engine button" then the "stop engine button" or the "start race button" then the "reset race button" and see a "404" or "429" error, this is not considered a bug.

 ## FAQ
 #### Question: How do I integrate the mock server with my GitHub repository?